cncf/tag-env-sustainability/website/content/en/events/2024-cloud-native-sustainability-week.md

 3. **Foster project collaboration**: Encourage participants to actively collaborate on further development and improvement of existing projects and tools that pertain to the field of cloud native sustainability.
 4. **Raise awareness**: Enhance awareness and knowledge sharing around the topic of cloud native environmental sustainability.
 5. **Promote TAG ENV and CNCF**: Promoting the #tag-environmental-sustainability and raising awareness about the CNCF in general.
-6. **Survey**: distributing a survey to gather information on end user adoption of cloud native sustainability.
+6. **Survey**: distributing a survey to gather information on end-user adoption of cloud native sustainability.
 7. **Badges**: providing badges from credly for organizers and potentially speakers.

 ## Why Participate